ttf-1234/clms_hrsi_api_advanced_processing/README.md

 python main.py
 ```

-This will execute all steps: download, tile determination, mosaicking, reclassification, resampling, and cloud filtering.
+This will execute all steps: download, tile determination, mosaicking, reclassification, resampling, and cloud filtering, according to your configuration.

 ## Input Data